 Students use the elements and processes of arts subjects to make and share artworks that represent ideas.

-Draws some key parts of the story from the artwork
+Draws a car as a part of the story from the artwork

-Links the artist’s personal and social context to the artwork
+Describes an aspect of the artist’s personal and social context in the artwork

-Demonstrates empathy in response to the grandmother’s story in the artwork through statement and drawing
+Expresses sadness in response to the grandmother’s story in the artwork

 Leaving home (2001), woodcut, ink on paper.
 Copyright Laurel Nannup.
 Reproduced with permission.